Mrajani64/shadowadder/README.md

 ## Options

-Shadowadder supports 2 options, both of which are optional:
+shadowiser supports 2 options, both of which are optional:

 - *shadow_type* - hard / shoft (Defaults to soft)
 - *padding* - _boolean_ (Defauls to false)